 The expenditure capitalised includes the cost of materials, direct labour and overhead costs that are directly attributable to preparing the asset for its intended use.
-Other development expenditure is recognised in profit or loss as incurred.
+Other development expenditure is recognised in "insurance service expenses" if it is directly attributable to insurance acquisition activities as stated in Note 2.8 (g); otherwise, it is recognised in "other operating expenses" as incurred.
 Capitalised development expenditure is measured at cost less any accumulated amortisation and any accumulated impairment losses.